Jack Rathbone

-Jack Rathbone (born May 20, 1999) is an American professional ice hockey defenseman currently playing for the Abbotsford Canucks in the American Hockey League (AHL) as a prospect to the Vancouver Canucks of the National Hockey League (NHL).
+Jack Rathbone (born May 20, 1999) is an American professional ice hockey defenseman for the Rochester Americans of the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
+Rathbone was drafted 95th overall in the 2017 NHL entry draft by the Vancouver Canucks, with whom he began his NHL career.

 Early life

-Rathbone was born on May 20, 1999, in West Roxbury, Massachusetts to parents Jason and Beth.
+Rathbone was born in West Roxbury, Massachusetts to parents Jason and Beth.
 His father was a draft pick of the New York Islanders in 1988 and coached him during his time with the Cape Cod Whalers.
 Rathbone is also the oldest of three siblings, a brother and sister, and grew up a Boston Bruins fan.

 Playing career

 Amateur

 Growing up in Massachusetts, Rathbone played ice hockey for the Mass Midget Select League's Cape Cod Whalers and Dexter Southfield School.
 During his first year with the U18 Whalers team, he recorded eight goals and 18 points which he superseded the following year by posting 16 goals and 35 points in 22 games.
 Although Rathbone missed four weeks of the season due to a concussion, he was still considered a ALL-USA Player of the Year candidate.
 Rathbone committed to play NCAA Division I ice hockey with the Harvard Crimson in 2015 but chose to complete his education at Dexter rather than join the United States Hockey League (USHL) to remain closer to his family and autistic brother.

 Throughout the 2016–17 season, Rathbone split his time between the Whalers, Dexter, and Youngstown Phantoms in the USHL.
 He played four games with the Phantoms and recorded one assist.
 During his senior year at Dexter, Rathbone was named captain and was ranked 57th overall by the NHL Central Scouting Bureau in their final ranking of North American skaters.
-Prior to graduating, Rathbone was drafted 95th overall in the 2017 NHL Entry Draft by the Vancouver Canucks.
+Prior to graduating, Rathbone was drafted 95th overall in the 2017 NHL entry draft by the Vancouver Canucks.